jeffmahoney/oauth2-clientd/README.md

 ### Office 365

 For corporate Office 365, your administrator will have to add a client ID to your organization's Active Directory instance.
+Once a client ID and optional client secret have been obtained, they can be specified using the `-c <clientid>` option or by adding a `client_id= <clientid>` option to a provider definition in a known configuration file.
+See [Configuration][#Configuration] above.

 ### Outlook.com personal accounts